-Our customers at Traditions Behavioral Health (TBH) have complex needs: census can fluctuate, and sometimes last-minute or same-day psychiatry access and evaluation needs arise.
+Our customers at TBH have complex needs: census can fluctuate, and sometimes last-minute or same-day psychiatry access and evaluation needs arise.
 Through our telepsychiatry services, often with evening and weekend access, we can provide same-day or next-day access to a psychiatrist for your business and patient care needs without the hassle.

 - An unexpected increase in hospital census